BlueQuartzSoftware/SimulationIO/Documentation/SimulationIOFilters/Export3dSolidMesh.md

 SimulationIO (SimulationIO)

 ## Description ##
-This **Filter** can be used to create a volume mesh of the sample using three different packages: TegGen, Netgen, and Gmsh.
+This **Filter** can be used to create a volume mesh of the sample using three different packages: TetGen, Netgen, and Gmsh.

 There are two ways to create a volume mesh using this filter.
 One of the ways is to use the surface mesh created by the filter **Quick Surface Mesh**.
 TetGen is used for this purpose.
 Another way is to use the STL files of individual grains.
 Gmsh or Netgen can be used for this purpose.